vidyalathabadde/threadFenceReduction/guided_threadFenceReduction_SYCLMigration/README.md

 ### CUDA source code evaluation

 This code performs sum reductions, but any associative operator such as min() or max() could also be used.
 It shows how to perform a reduction operation on an array of values to produce a single value in a Single-pass reduction kernel which requires global atomic instructions and the __threadfence() intrinsic.
 The benchmarkReduce function performs a reduction of the input data multiple times and measures the average reduction time.
-There are various arguments you can experiment it while running the executable <br>
+There are various arguments you can experiment it while running the executable.
-COMMAND LINE ARGUMENTS

-  --shmoo:         Test performance for 1 to 32M elements with each of the 7 different kernels <br>
-  --n=<N>:         Specify the number of elements to reduce (default 1048576) <br>
-  --threads=<N>:   Specify the number of threads per block (default 128) <br>
-  --maxblocks=<N>: Specify the maximum number of thread blocks to launch (kernel 6 only, default 64) <br>
-  --cpufinal:      Read back the per-block results and do final sum of block sums on CPU (default false) <br>
-  --cputhresh=<N>: The threshold of number of blocks sums below which to perform a CPU final reduction (default 1) <br>
-  --multipass:     Use a multipass reduction instead of a single-pass reduction

 This sample is migrated from NVIDIA CUDA sample.
 See the [threadFenceReduction](https://github.com/NVIDIA/cuda-samples/tree/master/Samples/2_Concepts_and_Techniques/threadFenceReduction) sample in the NVIDIA/cuda-samples GitHub.